 What jumps out is that they specifically state that the overall anime project is intended to be produced in a “continuous, long-term, and systematic manner.”
 While that’s hardly a confirmation of Mushoku Tensei Season 2, it would make sense for the company to be prepared for that eventuality based on their history.

 It’s possible that EGG FIRM is looking at Kadokawa’s experience with Re:ZERO as an example of how to handle Mushoku Tensei Season 2.
 The reason that Re:ZERO Season 2 took so long to come out was that the first season’s huge success was a surprise even to the producers and thus a quick turnaround wasn’t planned out in advance.
-Although early pre-production began years before the Re:ZERO sequel was publicly announced it still took years of planning to bring all the necessary people back together.
+Although early pre-production began years before the Re:ZERO sequel was publicly announced it still took years of planning to bring all the necessary animation staff and voice actors back together.

 Another factor to consider is that the main staff are all contractors who will jump from studio to studio for each project.
 Anime productions are scheduled years in advance.
 Unless Mushoku Tensei: Jobless Reincarnation Season 2 was planned out in advance, which would be highly unusual in addition to a second cour, the wait time could be years.

-Therefore, in the best-case scenario, the Mushoku Tensei Season 2 release date will be in 2022 at the earliest, although 2023 is more likely.
+Therefore, in the best-case scenario, the Mushoku Tensei Season 2 release date will be in 2022 at the earliest, although 2023 or beyond is more likely.

 Mushoku Tensei producer Nobuhiro Osawa reveals how the anime made a studio in an interview